pikepdf/pikepdf/docs/installation.rst

 **From source (GCC or Clang)**

 A C++11 compliant compiler is required, which includes most recent versions of GCC (4.8 and up) and clang (3.3 and up).
-A C++14 compiler is recommended.
+A C++14 compiler is recommended and will produce smaller binaries.

 libqpdf 7.0.0 is required at compile time and runtime.
-Many platforms have not updated to this version, so you may need to install this program without a package manager.
+Many platforms have not updated to this version, so you may need to build this package from source.

 -  clone this repository
 -  install libjpeg, zlib and qpdf on your platform, including headers